 Loew’s Kings Theatre (‘Loew’s’) was built in Brooklyn, New York, in 1929.
 It closed in 1977 after falling into disrepair.
 The complete historic renovation of Loew’s 3,200-seat theater includes the expansion of the stage house and operational areas, and increasing the theater’s size from 68,000 square feet to approximately 89,000 square feet.
-The theater’s auditorium and foyer will be retained, restored, and modernized allowing Loew’s to host 200 to 250 performances a year which will include concerts, dance, theater, comedy and other live shows.
+The theater’s auditorium and foyer is retained, restored, and modernized allowing Loew’s to host 200 to 250 performances a year which includes concerts, dance, theater, comedy and other live shows.
 Located in a low-income community and distressed census tract of Brooklyn, Loew’s is the largest indoor theater in Brooklyn and serves as both a cultural hub and catalyst for economic growth along Flatbush Avenue and throughout Central Brooklyn.